The 6 Things you need to know before going to a CPA for your Crypto Taxes

 4. Many are not experts

 Cryptocurrency exploded into the mainstream just this past year (2017).
 This growth spurt into the limelight caught not only the government by surprise, but also most CPA’s.
-The majority of CPA’s out there have no idea what a digital asset even is or why it has value.
-However, now that the digital asset class is growing, a lot of CPA’s are trying to play catch up and are offering services catered towards the crypto space.
+The majority of CPA’s out there don't know what a digital asset is or why it has value.
+However, now that the asset class is growing, a lot of CPA’s are playing catch up and are offering services catered towards the crypto space.
 Be careful about which CPA you go with, and make sure they are knowledgeable about the technology before giving them your money.
 If you are looking, we have a directory of tax pros who are familiar with cryptocurrency.

 5. Will I get audited?

 The vast majority of traders out there will not be audited.
 The reality is, most individuals never get audited by the IRS in their lifetime.
 However, that does not give you an excuse not to report your crypto activity.
-Blatantly ignoring to file your capital gains from your trading activity is an extremely risky thing to do, and we do not recommend it.
+Blatantly ignoring to file your capital gains from your trading activity is an extremely risky thing to do, and we strongly advise against it.
 Not paying taxes can land you in a very bad situation despite the fact of you being audited or not.

 6. There is Crypto Tax Software out there